GreedyGame/greedygame-docs/docs/ios.md

   [self.greedyGameAds setAdDestroyListener:self];
 ```

-You can get the destroy callback by conforming `destroy()` method in the corresponding viewController which extends the `AdDestroyListener`
+You can get the destroy callback by conforming `destroy()` method in the corresponding `ViewController` which extends the `AdDestroyListener`

 ```Swift tab=
   func Destroy() {